MishaLaskin/torchingup/algos/reinforce/README.md

 `log_prob_t = log(pi(a_t,s_t))`

 Note that the loss is negative because we want to maximize the log likelihood, so we’re performing gradient ascent.
-REINFORCE is an on-policy algorithm, because optimization is performed on the trajectories $$\tau$$ collected by running the latest policy $$\pi_\theta$$.
+REINFORCE is an on-policy algorithm, because optimization is performed on the trajectories `tau` collected by running the latest policy `pi`.

 ## Choice of Policy